Fundamental Body Image Reset

 - Release the resentment, shame or beating yourself up for failing to meet (or even come close to meeting) the “ideal”

 - Clarify the difference between how you feel about your body and how others perceive it

-So you can experience your body free of the binding of cultural conditioning and the distorted perception you may have of it, so you can relax, be present within it, have confidence in and enjoy it.
+So you can experience your body free of the binding of cultural conditioning and the distorted perception you may have of it and so you can relax, be present within it, have confidence in and enjoy it.